It’s here – Arizona’s snow season has arrived!

 - Arizona Nordic Village offers snowshoeing and cross-country skiing/rentals

 - Sunrise Park Resort is one of Arizona’s best ski resorts.
 Located on Highway 273 it not only has three mountains with 65 runs for skiing but also a great tubing and sledding hill.
-Unfortunately, the tubing hill is closed for the 2020/21 season due to COVID-19 precautions.
+Tubing will open sometime this season once snow accumulates, check here for updates.

 - Williams Valley Winter Sports Area outside Alpine, Arizona, off Highway 191 and Forest Road 249, provides an area for cross-country skiers and sledding.With a steep enough descent for a fun ride yet an easy climb back to the top,Toboggan Hill makes a good area for sleds, toboggans and tubes.
 No fees are charged for the area.
 Gas and food are available in the small community of Alpine a few miles east of the sledding area.